 Homeowners, renters and business owners can purchase flood insurance.
 If you live in a high-risk flood area and have a mortgage with a federally regulated or insured lender, FEMA states that you must have flood insurance.
 However, even if you live in a moderate or low-risk area your lender may require you to have flood insurance, and you may want to consider buying flood insurance even if your lender doesn't require it.

 How do I pay for a flood insurance policy?

 If you're paying for flood insurance for the first time, FloodSmart.gov states that you'll submit payment through your insurance provider.
 The payment must be made before your insurance provider can submit the application to FEMA.

 Homeowners may also be able to pay for flood insurance coverage through an escrow account, which is a separate account with your mortgage lender that is used to pay bills related to your property.
 Most lenders will require you to have homeowners insurance, which does not typically cover flood damage, but your lender may also require that you have flood insurance.

 How do I renew my flood insurance policy?

-When your policy is up for renewal, you should receive notification from the agent or insurer who sold you the policy, according to FloodSmart.gov.
-Your renewal offer will include information on making your payment, which can be through your agent, the mail or a servicing agent.
+When your policy is up for renewal, you should receive notification from your insurance provider or insurer who sold you the policy, according to FloodSmart.gov.
+Your renewal offer will include information on making your payment, which can be through your insurance provider, the mail or a servicing agent.
 If your coverage lapses, there is a 30-day wait for reinstatement.
 After a lapse, it is possible that the new rates could be significantly higher if the policy was previously eligible for a discount on the annual increase.

 If you have an escrow account, your flood insurance premium may be paid by the lender through that account, but it's a good idea to confirm that with your mortgage company.